rootwork/GET/README.md

 # GET: Gulp, ES6, TailwindCSS

-A starter project that GETs you up and running with Gulp (v4), ES6 JavaScript modules, and TailwindCSS (v3).
-Great as a kickstart template for trying out TailwindCSS, quickly generating simple sites, or working on SPAs.
+**A starter project that GETs you up and running with Gulp (v4), ES6 JavaScript modules, and TailwindCSS (v3).**

+Great as a kickstart template for trying out TailwindCSS, quickly generating simple sites, mocking up design components or wireframes, or working on SPAs.

 ## ✨ Highlights